AccelNA/timeLogs/README.md

 * REST API Service

 ##<a name="Features"></a>Features
 TimeLogs is a tool which is used to track entire time for each task.
 TimeLogs is a way to implemet timesheet in a organisation.
 Timesheet is a method for recording the amount of a worker's time spent on each job.
+Here two different types of user interface can used for  different user role like Admin or Employee.
+In employee's User Interface, there are two main pages are available.
+One is used to time entering for one day and other link is used to enter the time for one week.
+Here we can see the time table for current day.
+The second inteface is for admin, Whch contains all the configuration part like all Create, Edit, Delete for Client, Project, Task and User etc.

 ##<a name="Functionality"></a>Functionality
 ##<a name="Build"></a>How to build